edszen/transcription_app_project/README.md

 - **Transcription with Whisper**: The app utilizes the Whisper model for audio transcription.
 - **PyQt5-based UI**: Users can upload audio files and view transcripts in a desktop-friendly user interface.

+## Current Status
+The user interface is functional and allows file uploads via a button.
+The transcription is performed in a separate thread to keep the UI responsive.
+Transcript formatting with bold speaker names and proper line breaks is in progress and not yet fully implemented.

 ## To-Do

 1. **Add Timestamps**: